FDio/hicn/docs/source/control.md

 </hicn-conf>
 ```

-It contains the leaves of the params in hicn-conf node which is
+It contains the leaves of the parameters in hicn-conf node which is
 used as the startup configuration.
 This configuration can be changed through the
 controller by subscribing which changes the target to the running state. hicn
 yang model provides a list of RPCs which allows controller to communicate